twigphp/Twig/doc/tags/include.rst

       template outputs its rendered contents in the current scope; a tag should not display anything);

-    * The rendered template can be more easily stored in a variable when using the ``include`` function:
+    * It's easier to store the rendered template in a variable when using the ``include`` function:

       .. code-block:: twig